-No matter what stage of the customer lifecycle people are in — a prospect, a new buyer, a loyal customer or a cold lead — they can benefit from some piece of content you create.
+Regardless of where people are in the customer lifecycle — a prospect, a new buyer, a loyal customer or a cold lead — they can benefit from some piece of content you create.

 When you create a good piece of content, it drives value for people all across your funnel.

-Whenever you have new content, share it.
-If you have segments who receive different pieces of content, email them whatever makes the most sense for their interests.
-Here are a few examples of the types of content you can share:
+When you have new content, share it.
+If you have segments who receive different pieces of content, email them what makes the most sense for their interests.
+Here are a few examples of content you can share:

 - Blog post

 - Guest post

 - Curated content (i.e., best articles read during the week)